LJMng/OperationsResearchHomeworkOfBenjaminL/README.md

 # OperationsResearchHomeworkOfBenjaminL
-A project for the study of "Operations Research", some codes from the web are copied as examples and some are implementations originally coded.
+A project for the study of "Operations Research".

+Codings in this project are originally implemented or copied from the web for **study purpose** only.

+Please contact me to delete the copied codes from the project if the author against.